viewthespace/code-challenge/week10/README.md

 If you figure out that pun, congratulations.
 But either way, we are going to find opportunities for puns based on typing the same keystrokes on different keyboard layouts.

-The goal: **find all words whose keystrokes generate valid English words when typed on both Qwerty and Dvorak keyboard layout.** For example:
+The goal: **find all words whose keystrokes generate valid English words when typed on both Qwerty and Dvorak keyboard layouts.** For example:

 - hot (qwerty) = dry (dvorak)